matter-labs/zksync/docs/wallet-signer.md

 `SyncSigner` is used to store keys and signing transaction. `SyncWallet` integrates `SyncSigner` and provides simple API for sending transaction in the Sync network.

+Transaction handles (`DepositTransactionHandle` and `TransactionHandle`) are used to provide simple API for tracking progress of recently submitted transactions.

 # class SyncWallet

 ## constructor